Travel by public transport helps you cut business costs

 - Sustainability

-Do you want to save money while at the same time reducing your company’s carbon emission?
-Then have your employees take the train or the bike, instead of driving their car to work.
-An allowance for commuting by public transport will cost you between 40 and 70% less than a lease plan or car allowance.
-You can reduce your company’s carbon emissions by up to 35%.
-You will experience these 4 benefits if you let your staff travel by public transport.
+Do you want to save money while at the same time reducing your company’s carbon emissions?
+Then have your employees take the train or the bike to work, instead of driving their car.
+An allowance for commuting by public transport will cost you between 40% and 70% less than a lease plan or car allowance.
+And you can reduce your company’s carbon emissions by up to 35%.

 1. Saving costs